gumyr/build123d/docs/introductory_examples.rst

 Loft is a very powerful tool that can be used to join dissimilar shapes.
 In this case we make a conical-like shape from a circle and a rectangle that is offset vertically.
-In this case :class:`~build_part.Loft` automatically takes the pending faces that were added by the two BuildSketches.
+In this case :class:`~operations_part.loft` automatically takes the pending faces that were added by the two BuildSketches.
 Loft can behave unexpectedly when the input faces are not parallel to each other.

 .. image:: assets/general_ex24.svg